Missouri Tigers football: Homecoming

 The NCAA as well as Jeopardy! and Trivial Pursuit recognize the University of Missouri as the birthplace of Homecoming, an event which became a national tradition in college football.
 The history of the University of Missouri Homecoming can be traced back to the 1911 Kansas vs. Missouri football game, when the Missouri Tigers faced off against the Kansas Jayhawks in the first installment of the Border War rivalry series.
-Now the Tigers nearly sell out Faurot Field every October.

 Future opponents

-Intra-division opponents

-Missouri plays the other six SEC East opponents once per season.

-Non-division opponents
+Conference opponents

-Missouri plays Arkansas as a permanent non-division opponent annually and rotates around the West division among the other six schools.
+From 2012 to 2023, Missouri played in the East Division of the SEC and played each opponent in the division each year along with several teams from the West Division.
+The SEC will expand the conference to 16 teams and will eliminate its two divisions in 2024, causing a new scheduling format for the Tigers to play against the other members of the conference.
+On March 20, 2024, the SEC announced that they would continue with 8 conference games for the 2025 season, and that each team would play their same conference opponents from the 2024 schedule, only with the host locations switched.

+2025 Conference Schedule

 Non-conference opponents

-Announced schedules as of October 27, 2022.
+Announced schedules as of June 26, 2025.